sematext/docs/docs/logagent/input-filter-containerd.md

 ## Input Filter: Kubernetes cri-o / containerd

 Parsing cri-o containerd log format.
 Use the file input plugin to read log files.
+See the [IBM Cloud Kuberentes Logs integration](../integration/ibm-cloud-kubernetes-logs/) for a more detailed explanation.

 ## Configuration